 With strong links to other existing and emerging RCEs across the UK and Europe, RCE Scotland regularly participates in events organised to further global collaboration between RCEs.

-In June 2017, RCE Scotland (LfS Scotland) hosted the meeting of the UK Regional Centres of Expertise.
+In June 2017, RCE Scotland (LfS Scotland) hosted the meeting of the UK & Eire Regional Centres of Expertise.
 You can read all about it here.
+Subsequent meetings have been hosted by other RCEs and we look forward to our next meeting.

 Global RCE Bulletins can be found here.